kThisIsCvpv/gauntlet/README.md

 **Disclaimer:** I'm only 5 hours into this boss with 2 normal kc and 6 corrupted kc.
 More features will be added as they become relevant.
 You will need to compile the classes yourself if you want to use the project.

+**License:** WTFPL (https://en.wikipedia.org/wiki/WTFPL) - Everyone is permitted to copy and distribute.

 ## Settings and Features:
 ![alt text](https://www.kthisiscvpv.com/jmeE91564311006SAwWl.png)